Azula: Characterization

-Personality

-Azula is a firebending prodigy and a dedicated perfectionist.
-As one who wants nothing less than absolute control, she likewise has remarkable control of herself, seemingly able to react to any situation at a moment's notice without losing her composure.
-This is shown when she learns of a secret plot to invade the Fire Nation while in disguise but does not react to not blow her cover.
-Though it's not canonically confirmed, experts speculate that Azula's extremely strong locus of control and her subsequent loss of control was predictive of her later descent into a bout of psychosis.

-Psychological analyses estimate Azula as being highly intelligent, and as having Conduct disorder with notable Machiavellian and, at times, sadistic traits.
-Following the betrayal by her closest friends Mai and Ty Lee, she possibly develops schizoaffective disorder, as indicated by her delusions of persecution, hallucinations of her mother speaking to her, as well as her frequent and radical intermittent mood fluctuations.

-From a young age, Azula had maladaptive traits, showing almost no empathy or remorse for actions that harmed others both physically and emotionally.
 Azula was heavily influenced by her father, who favored her over Zuko due to her superior firebending abilities.
 However, Azula's father was a ruthless man incapable of true love.
 Azula was also constantly scolded by her mother due to her cruel nature.
 This shaped Azula's fears that she could not count on love from anyone, no matter how close they seemed.
 Unable to trust others, she instead began to control them using fear.

 Although a skilled strategist and capable of predicting her enemies' moves, she is awkward in social situations, and later admits to jealousy of Ty Lee's ability to attract potential sweethearts during "The Beach" episode.
 She ends up seducing Chan with Ty Lee's advice to act dumb; however, she scares him away when she shows her true personality.

 From childhood, Azula believed her mother favored Zuko and thought her monstrous, which she admitted to be true but hurt her deeply.
 After she was betrayed by Mai and Ty Lee, her mental state gradually collapsed, as her attacks became far more vicious and she was seemingly obsessed with killing Zuko.
-After her defeat, it is revealed in the graphic novel The Promise that she was admitted into a mental institution in the Fire Nation due to her poor mental state, possibly schizophrenia.
-Both in the series and the comics, she is shown to be disturbed by frequent hallucinations of her mother.
+After her defeat, it is revealed in the graphic novel The Promise that she was admitted into a mental institution in the Fire Nation due to her deteriorated mental state.
+In both the series and the comics, she is shown to be disturbed by frequent hallucinations of her mother although as the comic progresses she is seen to regain her previous mental fortitude and capabilities.
+Due to her behaviors alongside her stress-induced hallucinations of her mother it’s implied she suffers from a condition like Borderline Personality Disorder (BPD) with psychotic features.

 Azula often acts cold-hearted towards her uncle and her brother, but she appears to show some genuine concern for Zuko in the season 2 finale and early episodes of season 3.
-Although she seems to care about her friends, she frequently manipulates them, as seen when she threatens Ty Lee into leaving the circus in Book 2.
+Although she seems to care about her friends, she frequently manipulates them; her attitude is due to her negative childhood and manipulations and teaching from her father Ozai, as seen when she threatens Ty Lee into leaving the circus in Book 2.
 There has been only one known occurrence of Azula showing remorse by apologizing after unintentionally insulting Ty Lee.